Director, Peacebuilding and Transforming Extremism , United States

 Kyle Dietrich has 15 years of experience working in conflict and post-conflict environments.
 He specializes in creative program design, conflict analysis, peacebuilding and CVE with an emphasis on asset-based approaches for social change.

 Kyle Dietrich is the Director of EAI’s Peacebuilding and Transforming Extremism practice area.
 He leads the development and expansion of preventing and countering violent extremism (P/CVE) programs in nine countries.
-He is a senior peacebuilding practitioner with over 15 years’ experience working in conflict and post-conflict environments including Nigeria, the Sahel, the Great Lakes region of Central Africa, Haiti, the Philippines, Central Asia, and the Balkans.
+He is a senior peacebuilding practitioner with over 15 years’ experience working in conflict and post-conflict environments including Nigeria, the Sahel, the Great Lakes region of Central Africa, Haiti, the Philippines, and Central Asia.

 Kyle is a certified Empowerment Facilitator and an Adjunct Professor at GWU’s Elliott School, and is a graduate of the Fletcher School of Law and Diplomacy at Tufts University and Harvard Divinity School.
 Prior to his tenure with EAI, he worked with CIVIC, Mercy Corps, UN Peacekeeping, Navanti, USAID, and the Peace Corps.

 This illustrative list of publications demonstrates Kyle’s expertise in issues of conflict assessments, countering violent extremism, and civilian protection:

 - USAID YouthPower: Two Sides of the Same Coin?
 An Examination of the Cognitive and Psychosocial Pathways Leading to EMPOWERMENT and RADICALIZATION, and Forging a Path to Reorient Violent Radicalization (May 2018)

 - Equal Access International: The Way Forward: Assessing the Impact of the White Dove CVE Radio Project in Northern Nigeria (January 2018)